Yes, you can kick the yelling habit for good.

 Carol: Well, we’re trying to break the yelling habit here.
 So we’re stepping in to do this.

 Anne: So, yeah.
-Like, just realize there’s gonna be more opportunity to have these direct conversations.
-It’s gonna take time to undo what you’ve been doing.
+Like, just realize there’s going to be more opportunity to have these direct conversations.
+It’s going to take time to undo what you’ve been doing.

-Carol: When you build into the experience the consequence, and you’re impeccable about following through on them, they’ll know I’m gonna be dealing with the consequence if I don’t do what my mother or father have asked me.
+Carol: When you build into the experience the consequence, and you’re impeccable about following through on them, they’ll know I’m going to be dealing with the consequence if I don’t do what my mother or father have asked me.

 Anne: Yeah.
 Consistency is so important.